 For a Better Us

-The State Street Family Center offers a vital program titled Project Phoenix, formally known as ISP.
+The YMCA of Abilene offers a vital program titled Project Phoenix, formally known as ISP.
 This Y program is a 5-phase mentoring program for at-risk youth ages 7 through 17.
 The program operates during high-risk hours and is a behavior modification program partially funded by the Taylor County Probation Office (Juvenile Probation Office), City of Abilene, & Abilene United Way.
 The program is free of charge to YMCA members and to their families.

-The Project Phoenix program is designed to teach accountability, it gives meaningful rewards and most importantly it helps children learn appropriate behaviors.
+Project Phoenix program is designed to teach accountability.
+It provides meaningful rewards and most importantly, it helps children learn appropriate behaviors.
 Our program is based on close monitoring and mentoring of the participants and working with their family.
-One-on-one and group meetings are conducted with a licensed therapist.
-Anger management training is also very important.
-Plus this Y program implements a sense of community through service projects with a focus on helping others.
-It also teaches youth to look for referrals of future services needed in the community.
+One-on-one and group meetings are conducted with a licensed therapist and include anger management training.
+This Y program implements a sense of community through service projects with a focus on helping others.
+Last, it teaches youth to look independently for referrals of future services they may need in the community.

 Contact the YMCA of Abilene Family Center for questions, (325)695-3400.